tofuyong/tofuyong.github.io/_posts/2023-07-25-swift-part-two-quirky-functions copy.markdown

 }
 {% endhighlight swift %}

-The parameter is called 'to name', which means externally it’s called 'to', but internally it’s called 'name'.
-This gives variables a sensible name inside the function, and also means calling the function reads more naturally:
+The parameter is given two aliases - 'to' and 'name'.
+This means that externally it’s called using 'to', but internally it’s called using 'name'.
+This gives variables a sensible name inside the function.

 {% highlight swift %}
-sayHello(to: "Vino")
-{% endhighlight swift %}

-Swift even takes it a step further by allowing us to write our labels twice, like:

-{% highlight swift %}
-func setAge(for person: String, to value: Int) {
+func setAge(for wine: String, to value: Int) {
-    print("\(person) is now \(value)")
+    print("\(wine) is now \(value)")
 }
 {% endhighlight swift %}

-When we call the function:
+When we call the function externally:

 {% highlight swift %}
 setAge(for: "Brunello di Montalcino", to: 25)
 {% endhighlight swift %}

 The function becomes readable as a standard English statement: “Set age for Brunello di Montalcino to 25”.
-Using both internal and external labels is not a must, although our functions read more naturally when we have them.
+Using both internal and external labels is not a must, although functions read more naturally when we have them.
 I'm quite amused by Swift's attempt to connect with the human programmer.

 <p><b>5.
 Mutating Functions</b></p>
 A mutating function is a special function defined within a value type (such as a struct or enum) and is used to modify the properties of that value type.
 Otherwise, by default, functions defined within a value type are not allowed to modify the properties of the value type.

-Suppose we have a struct called CoffeeMachine, which has a coffeeAmount property representing the amount of coffee in the machine.
-We want to define a brewCoffee() method that simulates the brewing of fresh coffee (yum).
+The code below represents a struct called CoffeeMachine, which has a coffeeAmount property representing the amount of coffee in the machine.
+A brewCoffee() method simulates the brewing of fresh coffee (yum).
 The catch here is that the coffee machine has a fixed capacity, and we want to avoid exceeding it when making coffee.

 {% highlight swift %}
 struct CoffeeMachine {